jeanxwang/os232/links.md

 A guide to code .md file.
 I once coded it just like how I usually write a text.
 Then I found it should've been written with some syntax LOL.
 * [Operating System Concepts](https://www.os-book.com/OS10/) ---
-OS main book
+OS main book.
-Everything about operating system is in this bundle
+Everything about operating system is in this bundle.
 <br>
 <hr>